* This is the Consumer Version. *

 Exactly what constitutes normal aging is not always clear.
 Changes that occur with normal aging make people more likely to develop certain disorders.
 However, people can sometimes take actions to compensate for these changes.
 For example, older people are more likely to lose teeth.
 But seeing a dentist regularly, eating fewer sweets, and brushing and flossing regularly may reduce the chances of tooth loss.
 Thus, tooth loss, although common with aging, is an avoidable part of aging.

 Also, functional decline that is part of aging sometimes seems similar to functional decline that is part of a disorder.
 For example, with advanced age, a mild decline in mental function is nearly universal and is considered normal aging.
 This decline includes increased difficulty learning new languages and increased forgetfulness.
 In contrast, the decline that occurs in dementia is much more severe.
 For example, people who are aging normally may misplace things or forget details, but people who have dementia forget entire events.
 People with dementia also have difficulty doing normal daily tasks (such as driving, cooking, and handling finances) and understanding the environment, including knowing what year it is and where they are.
-Thus, dementia is considered a disorder, even though it is common in late life (see Delirium and Dementia).
+Thus, dementia is considered a disorder, even though it is common in late life (see page Delirium and Dementia).
 Certain kinds of dementia, such as Alzheimer disease, differ from normal aging in other ways as well.
 For example, brain tissue (obtained during autopsy) in people with Alzheimer disease looks different from that in older people without the disease.
 So the distinction between normal aging and dementia is clear.

 Sometimes the distinction between functional decline that is part of aging and functional decline that is part of a disorder seems arbitrary.
 For example, as people age, blood sugar levels increase more after eating carbohydrates than they do in younger people.
 This increase is considered normal aging.
-However, if the increase exceeds a certain level, diabetes, a disorder, is diagnosed (see Diabetes Mellitus).
+However, if the increase exceeds a certain level, diabetes, a disorder, is diagnosed (see page Diabetes Mellitus (DM)).
 In this case, the difference is one of degree only.